(The SIXTIES and SEVENTIES from BERKELEY to WOODSTOCK – continued)

 Elaine Brown argued with Cleaver.
 She returned to the United States, reported to Huey Newton, and Huey Newton expelled Cleaver from the Panther Party.
 Cleaver was now without a political base, and he lost heart for revolution.
 He went to France and tried to start a business designing clothes.
 This did not work out, and he wished to return to the United States.

 When Newton was released from prison in 1970, he found the Party in shambles, and in his book Revolutionary Suicide, published in 1973, he blamed this on Cleaver.
 After booting Cleaver out of the Panther Party, Newton turned Cleaver's former position as Minister of Information over to Elaine Brown, with whom he had been having a romantic relationship.
-Brown had learned of Newton's temper, as when she was struck in the face by him for saying "thank you."
+Brown was to describe in her book Taste of Power – a Black Woman's Story that she, had learned of Newton's temper, as when he struck in the face for saying "thank you."
 Don't ever say thank you to me, he told her, pulling her to his face.
 When you thank me, he said, it means you are "not with me."

 Elaine Brown was in effect the Party's second in command.
 Bobby Seale remained as the Party's co-founder and Party chairman.
 Then one evening, at a small dinner party at Newton's place, Newton was angered over Seale having failed to discipline someone.
 Newton called Seale a punk.
 Seale tried to fend off the attack by telling Newton that he loved him.
 Newton ranted on about how it was he, Newton, who had founded the Party and had taken Seale along for the ride.
 He had his guards beat Seale.
 He told Seale that he was kicked out of the Party and told Seale to get out.
 And, without the shoes that he had taken off for comfort, Seale escaped down the hall to an elevator.
 Bobby Seale then left Oakland, moving to Philadelphia and to the home of his wife's family.
 And in place of Seale as Party chairman, Newton elevated Elaine Brown to that position.

 Newton did not like public speaking.
 He thought of himself not as an orator but as an abstract thinker – abstractions not going over well in a speech.
 And Newton was not much interested in the details of Party organization or Party membership.
 He was close to his body guard and a few others around him, but he did not keep in close contact with people who were doing a lot of the grassroots Party work.
 Even in Oakland he often did not know who they were.
 Officially Newton was a member of the Party's Central Committee, as was Elaine Brown, but Newton did not function with others as an equal within the group.
-Rather than working with people, building unity and consensus, Newton focused on obedience to him.
-After having dismissed Seale from the Party he booted out numerous others who had worked daily for the party, among them David Hilliard and his brother.
-He emerged from all this trusting few people within the Party and feeling closest to Elaine Brown and his bodyguard.
+Rather than work on consensus Newton focused on obedience to him.
+After having dismissed Seale from the Party he booted out numerous others who had worked daily for the party, among them was David Hilliard and his brother.
+Newton emerged from all this trusting few people within the Party.

 In 1974 Newton was charged with pistol whipping a tailor and shooting a seventeen year-old prostitute, Kathleen Smith.
 Elaine Brown used Panther funds to bail him out of jail.
 Newton jumped bail, went to China, where he was impressed with what he saw, and then he went to Cuba.
-There he lived with his wife and her two children.
+With him was his wife, Gwen. and her two children.
 Elaine Brown visited him and heard his complaints about Castro not seeing him, about being unable to obtain cocaine and about the island not having "jack sh..t."
 Like Cleaver, he wanted to return to the United States.
 He spoke to Brown about the Panther Party having to disband one day, to be replaced by an organization that embraces a wide spectrum of people.

 Later, Newton called Brown, saying that he wanted to see her again.
-But Brown was disappointed with Newton.
-She did not want to be bothered by him.
+But Brown did not want to be bothered by him.
 She lied to him about an appointment, gathered up her things along with her daughter, and fled town, leaving the Party to disintegrate.